kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 - Must include all non-aggregated columns
 - Creates summary rows

-✅ **Aggregate Functions:**
+✅ **Aggregate Functions (Descriptive Statistics):**
-- COUNT: Count rows/non-null values
+- COUNT: Count observations/sample size (n)
-- SUM: Total of numeric values
+- SUM: Total aggregate (Σx) for economic totals
-- AVG: Mean/average
+- AVG: Arithmetic mean (μ or x̄) for central tendency
-- MIN/MAX: Smallest/largest values
+- MIN/MAX: Range boundaries for distribution analysis
-- STDEV: Standard deviation
+- STDEV: Standard deviation (σ) for dispersion/volatility
+- VAR: Variance (σ²) for variability analysis

-✅ **HAVING:**
+✅ **HAVING (Post-Aggregation Filtering):**
-- Filters grouped results
+- Filters grouped statistical results
-- Uses aggregate functions
+- Uses aggregate functions for conditional analysis
-- Applied after GROUP BY
+- Applied after GROUP BY (similar to subset selection in statistical software)
-- Different from WHERE (filters before grouping)
+- Different from WHERE (filters before aggregation/grouping)

-✅ **Best Practices:**
+✅ **Best Practices for Economists & Statisticians:**
-- Use meaningful aliases
+- Use meaningful aliases for statistical measures
-- Include all non-aggregated columns in GROUP BY
+- Include all non-aggregated dimensions in GROUP BY
-- HAVING for aggregate conditions
+- HAVING for filtering on summary statistics
-- WHERE for row-level filtering
+- WHERE for filtering raw observations
+- Document calculation methods for reproducibility

 ---